[Last updated 5th November, 2018]

 Remember that MTHFR mutations don’t directly make you unwell.
 But they may cause an exaggerated response to poor diet or lifestyle choices that others can “get away with”.

 This is why dietary considerations are fundamental for certain MTHFR mutations.
+If you are not sure what you should eat, download your free diet guide for MTHFR here:

 As the saying goes, “Genes load the gun, environment pulls the trigger.”